TheTechRobo/ShopChannel/README.md

 With the Wii Shop Channel's closure in 2019 and Homebrew Repo services becoming outdated, The Open Shop Channel's purpose is to give both Homebrew Developers and Users a more comfortable experience.

 ## Contributions
-Please test changes beofre pulling, and add screenshots to issues and pull requests.
+Please test changes before pulling, and add screenshots to issues and pull requests.

 ## How?
 We still need to figure out which delivery method is best.
 So far we have a WAD Patcher and/or private distribution of OSC WAD.